planetfederal/workshops/workshops/geoserver/doc/source/index.rst

 The following material will be covered in this workshop:

-:ref:`geoserver.overview`
-  Basic overview of what GeoServer is, including a brief discussion of OGC services.

 :ref:`geoserver.install`
   Installation of GeoServer and all other related software.

 :ref:`geoserver.webadmin`
-  A tour of the GeoServer Web Administration Interface.
+  A tour of the GeoServer Web Administration Interface, and how to quickly publish data.

+:ref:`geoserver.overview`
+  Overview of what GeoServer is, including a brief discussion of OGC services.

 :ref:`geoserver.data`
   Load and manage data in GeoServer.